svenvc/ston/ston-spec.md

 ## The STON Object Graph

 STON describes a single, self-contained object graph.
 Normally a stream or file contains one such graph.
+At the top level, STON can be any of six things: a primitive, list, association, map, object or reference.

     ston = primitive | list | association | map | object | reference